Ghini/ghini.desktop/doc/tagging.rst

 about" from the tags menu to show you all the objects you tagged.

 Tagging can be done two ways.
-By selecting one or more items in the search results and pressing Ctrl-T or by selecting Tag Selection from the Tag menu.
+By selecting one or more items in the search results and pressing Ctrl-T or by selecting :menuselection:`Tag-->Tag Selection` from the menu.
 If you have selected multiple items then only that tags that are common to all the selected items will have a check next to it.